sudo-rahul25/Cowin-Slot-Notifier/README.md

 Clone this repo and sit back, Relax. <br>
 Whenever any slot for your pincode will be there, it will notify you with SMS. <br>
 Currently we are triggering SMS for age 18-44. <br>
-The code updates its JSON file with latest vaccination slots every 10 seconds.<br>
+The code updates its file with latest vaccination slots every 10 seconds.<br>
 (Disclaimer: some file/content is private) <br>
 <br>